DJilanov/Pingdom_Data_Fetcher/README.md

 [![Pingdom home](Screenshots/PingdomHome.png)](Screenshots/PingdomHome.png)

-The mainly reason i made that plugin was because i lost few days searching in the net how to get the info directly from their API becouse i realy dont like their public status page...
-And in the end i had to read whole bunch of bad written documentation.
-I dont want you to do the same thing so ... just use the plugin ;) It is quite easy to be used.
+The main reason I created that plugin was because I lost a few days while searching through the web about how to get the info directly from their API, since I really dislike their public status page.
+I ended up having to read a bunch of poorly written documentation.
+I do not want the same thing for you... you can just use the plugin ;) It is quite easy to be used.
 Set the cron how often you want to pick the data and just use it in your custom made status page ;)

-* Supports almost all of the servers ( use php curl that is basicly set on every Unix machine )
+* Supports almost all of the servers (uses php curl that is basically pre-set on every Unix machine)
-* Supports easy to be handled ( just set the cron job that ill explain later and it auto fetch the data and save it
+* Support is easy to be handled (just set the cron job that  I will explain about later and then auto fetch the data and save it)
 * Can be used on every Web page
-* Customizable style ( its explained to lowest level so even whitout programing knowage you can do it ! )
+* Customisable style (it is explained in a way which does not require any knowledge of programming to grasp)

 ### Installation